DaveSkender/Stock.Indicators/README.md

 IEnumerable<SmaResult> results = Indicator.GetSma(history,20);
 ```

-See [full list of indicators and overlays](https://daveskender.github.io/Stock.Indicators/docs/INDICATORS.html) for more information and specific guidance
+See the [guide](https://daveskender.github.io/Stock.Indicators/docs/GUIDE.html) and the [full list of indicators and overlays](https://daveskender.github.io/Stock.Indicators/docs/INDICATORS.html) for more information and specific guidance

 ## Frameworks targeted